edgelesssys/marblerun.sh/content/docs/tasks/define-manifest.md

 # Defining a Manifest

-The Manifest is a simple JSON file that determines the key properties of your cluster: `Packages`, `Marbles`, `Secrets`, and `RecoveryKey`.
+The Manifest is a simple JSON file that determines the key properties of your cluster: `Packages`, `Marbles`, `Secrets`, and `RecoveryKeys`.
 This article describes how to define these in your `manifest.json`.

 ## Manifest:Packages